Statistical Advantages of Oblique Randomized Decision Trees and Forests: Background

 The \emph{iteration} of a random tessellation is the process of subdividing each cell of the tessellation by an independent copy of the random tessellation restricted to that cell.
 A random tessellation is \emph{stable under iteration} (STIT) if for all $n$, iterating $n$ times and scaling all the boundaries by $n$ recovers in distribution the original random tessellation.

-The distribution of a stationary STIT tessellation of $\RR^d$ is determined by a parameter $\lambda > 0$ called the \emph{lifetime} and an even probability measure $\phi$ on $\mathbb{S}^{d-1}$ called the \emph{directional distribution}.
+The distribution of a stationary STIT tessellation of $\RR^d$ is determined by a parameter $\lambda > 0$ called the \emph{lifetime} and an even probability measure $\phi$ on $\mathbb{S}^{d-1}$ called the \emph{directional distribution}, which governs the distribution of the normal directions of the hyperplane splits used to generate the tessellation.
+A probability measure $\phi$ on the sphere is even if $\phi(B) = \phi(-B)$ for all $B \in \mathcal{B}(\mathbb{S}^{d-1})$.
 The following procedure describes the stochastic \emph{STIT process} on a compact window $W \subset \RR^d$, which constructs a STIT tessellation restricted to $W$ with lifetime $\lambda$ and directional distribution $\phi$: \begin{enumerate} \item Sample an exponential clock $\delta$ with parameter

-where $h(W, u) := \sup_{x \in W} \langle u,x \rangle$ is the support function of $W$. \item If $\delta > \lambda$, stop.
+where $h_W(u) := \sup_{x \in W} \langle u,x \rangle$ is the support function of $W$. \item If $\delta > \lambda$, stop.
 Else, at time $\delta$, generate a random hyperplane where the unit normal direction $U$ is drawn from the distribution

-and conditioned on $U$, $T$ is drawn uniformly on the interval from $-h(W,-U)$ to $h(W,U)$.
-Split the window $W$ into two cells $W_1$ and $W_2$ with $H \cap W$. \item Repeat steps (1) and (2) in each sub-window $W_1$ and $W_2$ independently with new lifetime parameter $\lambda - \delta$ until lifetime expires. \end{enumerate} When $\phi$ is the uniform distribution over the standard (signed) basis vectors in $\RR^d$, the corresponding STIT process has the same distribution as the Mondrian process \cite{roy2008mondrian}.
+and conditioned on $U$, $T$ is drawn uniformly on the interval from $-h_W(-U)$ to $h_W(U)$ defining the width of $W$ in direction $u$.
+Split $W$ into two cells $W_1$ and $W_2$ with $H \cap W$. \item Repeat steps (1) and (2) in each sub-window $W_1$ and $W_2$ independently with new lifetime parameter $\lambda - \delta$ until lifetime expires. \end{enumerate} Note that the lifetime $\lambda$ governs the complexity of the resulting STIT tessellation; the larger $\lambda$ is, the longer the process will run and more cells will be generated.
+When $\phi$ is the uniform distribution over the standard (signed) basis vectors in $\RR^d$, the corresponding STIT process has the same distribution as the Mondrian process \cite{roy2008mondrian}.

 We refer to \cite{Nagel2005} for the proof of the existence of STIT tessellations on $\RR^d$ and some of their properties, one of which we recall here.
 For a STIT tessellation $\mathcal{P}(\lambda)$ with lifetime $\lambda > 0$, let $\mathcal{Y}(\lambda)$ denote the union of boundaries of the polytopes.
 The STIT property implies the following useful \emph{scaling property} of STIT tessellations: